Skip to main content

 • Research Process In terms of literature review, academic inquiry in social sciences largely follows phenomena, while the issues and technologies discussed here are emergent.
 Not many studies exist yet (they might in a few years), which is why some of my references are to company press releases and news stories, or for public companies, their advisory for investors.

-• Target potential retail investors aged 20-29, all genders, in countries with highly developed financial markets and active social campaigns demanding sustainability (Sweden).
-And Taiwan.
+• Target potential retail investors aged in generation-z 20-29, all gender in Taiwan.
 In general, the Taiwanese culture is savings oriented: I’m in a good location for financial user experience research.

 • Set your target goals